mehulkar/mehulkar.com/source/blog/2023/01/investigating-signal-handling-in-node.js.md

 prototype (I was thinking it may be available somewhere else other than the arguments for the signal handler I registered with `process.on`).

+I've filed [an issue][12] in the Node.js Help repository to get an understanding of how I would "make it work" locally, if I needed to.

 If you are reading this and know Node.js and/or Unix, please tell me if you have more information about any of this!